 Ecumenicalism; A movement promoting cooperation and better understanding among different religious denominations: aimed at universal Christian unity that eventually ends with a one world religion.
 It promotes a false John 17 unity.
 A tenant of Marxism.

-Intersectionality; the concept that all oppressions are linked.
+Intersectionality;the concept that all oppressions are linked.
 Racial oppression is linked to gay oppression which in turn is linked to the oppression of women and workers.
 This is a modern expansion of the Marxist idea that “capitalism” oppresses not only workers but racial and gender groups as well.
 All “oppressions” intersect.
 They are not treated as separate problems.
 The main problem is not just capitalism, but white racist sexist capitalism.
-A tenant of Marxism.
+A principle of Marxism.
+[The belief that there are multiple sources of discrimination in people’s lives.
+The Cultural Marxist believe to the extent that you share no characteristic with the hegemony (the oppressive norm) is to increase your victimhood credentials.
+For instance, if you are black, female, non-Christian, bisexual you have 4 ‘intersections’ of discrimination.]

 Liberation Theology; developed by Jesuit priests in Latin America.
 A combination of Christian theology and socio-economic concern for the poor and oppressed using political reforms to “liberate” the poor and oppressed.